typelevel/typelevel.github.com/posts/2018-10-06-intro-to-mtl.md

 Like `ReaderT`, `StateT` also allows us to read from an environment.
 However, unlike `ReaderT`, it also allows us to write to that environment, making it capable of holding state, hence the name.
 With `StateT` over `IO`, we can deliberately create programs that can access the outside world and also maintain mutable state.
-This is very powerful and, when used without carre, can give rise to similar problems as can be found in imperative programs that abuse global mutable state and unlimited side effects.
+This is very powerful and, when used without care, can give rise to similar problems as can be found in imperative programs that abuse global mutable state and unlimited side effects.
 Use `StateT` with care however, and it can be a really great tool for parts of your application that require some notion of mutable state.

 An example use case that comes up very often is the ability to send some requests to an external services and after each of those requests, use the resulting value to modify an environment with which you'll create the next request.
 This environment could be used for something simple like a cache, or something more complex like dynamically changing the parameters of each request, depening on what state the environment currently holds.
 Let's look at an abstract example, that showcases this ability.

-First, we'll define a function that call our external service which will take the environment into account.
+First, we'll define a function that calls our external service which will take the environment into account.

 ```tut:silent
 // Again we use String here for simplicity, in real code this would be something else